 - Evaluate current risks and vulnerabilities of computer systems

-- Work closely with other cyber security professionals like penetration testers or forensic analysts
+- Work closely with other cyber security professionals like ethical hackers or forensic analysts

 - Develop an emergency response plan that can be followed in the event of a cyber attack